Graffioh/bertos-inferno/README.md

 ## [236.
 Lowest Common Ancestor of a Binary Tree](https://leetcode.com/problems/lowest-common-ancestor-of-a-binary-tree/description)

 ### key idea
-if the left OR right subtree returns null, then it means that both p and q are in the subtree that returned the node, and the node returned is the LCA
+if the left OR right subtree returns null, then it means that both p and q are in the subtree that didn't return null, and the node returned is the LCA

-otherwise if both return null, it means that the LCA is the parent of the left and right subtree
+otherwise if both subtree return null, it means that the LCA is the parent of the left and right subtree

 ~~~py
 class Solution: